penelope-leung/regex-tutorial/regexEmailgist.md

 ># Regex Tutorial - Matching an Email

-On this tutorial is going to show how does regex match email address format by using
+This tutorial will show how regex matches email address format by using.

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-Regex not even only support script language such as __JavaScript__ or __Python__.
+Regex does not only support script languages such as __JavaScript__ or __Python__.
 Regex

 support text files such as __Word__ for searching text as well.

 >## Summary
 ````
-Regex is stand for Regular Expressions which is powerful in searching and manipulating
+Regex stands for Regular Expressions, which is powerful in searching and manipulating.

-on "find" and "find and replace" data through specify search patterns by using text strings.
+On "find" and "find and replace" data through specific search patterns by using text strings.

-combine with different components to create a syntax that you can use them to matching an Email.
+Combine with different components to create a syntax that you can use to match an Email.

 Regex are useful because they provide more flexible and powerful pattern matching with wildcards.